ngs-docs/2016-mar-jupyter/2-jupyter-etc.md

 # Distributing executable notebooks with github and mybinder

+# Wait, where the heck is this all running?

 # Other cool notebook ideas: really interactive blog posts

 See [Tim Head's demo](https://betatim.github.io/posts/really-interactive-posts/)